-Focus on ensuring self-sufficiency during the corona pandemic demonstrates the importance of local energy carriers for Estonia in the future, says the Foresight Centre report “The Impact of the Virus Crisis on Economy.
+Focus on ensuring self-sufficiency during the corona pandemic demonstrates the importance of local energy carriers for Estonia in the future, says the Foresight Centre report “The Impact of the Virus Crisis on the Estonian Economy.
 Scenarios up to 2030”, soon to be published.
 The green fuels era in a more distant future could turn out to favour Estonia much more than the fossil fuels era.

 “Energy accessibility and supply security of fuels remained intact throughout the virus crisis, but just like with other staple goods, the crisis highlighted the risks and the extent of self-sufficiency,” said the Head of the Foresight Centre Tea Danilov.
 “Along with the green transition in energy, this shows the importance of increasing efforts to use and develop local energy carriers to ensure energy security.”